As an ecommerce retailer, you know that customers return products.

 10 Question You Should Ask When Selecting A PIM System

-In order for your PIM project to have a successful impact on your business, you can’t just invest in the technology without asking the right questions to ensure it aligns with your goals and processes.
+In order for your PIM project to have a successful impact on your business, you can’t just invest in any ecommerce technology without asking the right questions to ensure it aligns with your long-term goals and processes.
 Ask these questions to define what you want from a PIM solution, what good product management looks like to you, and what your team will need to do to make the most of PIM.

 1. What do I want my PIM system to achieve?